GlideAngle/flare-timing/flare-timing/prod-apps/docs/gap-point.rst

 Collating Scores
 ----------------

-To calculate validites, we need nominal values, the fraction of pilots flying, the best distance and the best time and the sum of the distance flown.
+To calculate validities, we need nominal values, the fraction of pilots flying, the best distance and the best time and the sum of the distance flown.
 From the ratio of pilots making goal we can work out the weights and then with the validities we can work out the available points.

 ::